 Throughout the College’s history, Swarthmore student-athletes have reached the pinnacle of athletic success, winning national championships, earning All-America accolades, and competing in the Olympic Games.

+A version of this article was originally published in 2016.
 Know of any additional Swarthmore Olympians?
 Please let us know at firstname.lastname@example.org.